andugulasurendhar/terraform/README.md

 Terraform
 <br><b>Main commands</b>:
- <br> init          Prepare your working directory for other commands
+ <br> init:          Prepare your working directory for other commands
- <br> validate      Check whether the configuration is valid
+ <br> validate:      Check whether the configuration is valid
- <br> plan          Show changes required by the current configuration
+ <br> plan:          Show changes required by the current configuration
-<br>  apply         Create or update infrastructure
+<br>  apply:         Create or update infrastructure
- <br> destroy       Destroy previously-created infrastructure
+ <br> destroy:       Destroy previously-created infrastructure

  <br>**If we loose the state file then we can still import the state of the resources by import command.**<br>
 eg: terraform import azurerm_subnet.exampleSubnet /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/mygroup1/providers/Microsoft.Network/virtualNetworks/myvnet1/subnets/mysubnet1